antoniomachine/bigml-ruby/README.rst

        ...

 (Note that we have abbreviated the output in the snippet above for
-readability: the full predictive model you'll get is going to contain much more details).
+readability: the full predictive model yo'll get is going to contain much more details).

 Again, filtering options are also available using a query string expression,